 Warnings: Graphic Depictions of Violence,

 He wanted to be shocked when he found the light on in the small library.
 He knew that Reed had spent most of his time in there.
 Maria would set up books for him every day before she left, just as she always did.
-Reed had tried to tell her that he could do it himself with his magic but still she did it for him.
+Reed had tried to tell her that he could do it himself with his magic, but still, she did it for him.
 He almost flipped off the light but the sight of a young man sitting in a chair, asleep, had him stopping.
 A mug of something was on the table as well as a plate of food.
 It was a sandwich.
 Hotch drew his weapon and angled himself better so that he could get a good look at the young man’s face.
 He took a few steps forward but stopped when he saw a small trinket in the man’s hand.
-It was a small bracelet that Reed had found in a shop when Hotch had been looking for a gift for Garcia.
+It was a little bracelet that Reed had found in a shop when Hotch had been looking for a gift for Garcia.
 Reed played with it all the time and wore it like a necklace when he was home.
 The young man was holding it in his hand almost like someone would a rosary.
-Its clasp was undone and it dangled loosely in his grip.
+Its clasp was undone, and it dangled loosely in his grip.

-Putting his gun up, Hotch really looked for the first time at the young man.
+Putting his gun up, Hotch actually looked for the first time at the young man.
 His hair was brushing his shoulders and was messily curly.
 He was thin, much like Reed was.
 A book in his lap showed that he had been reading.
 There was no reason that someone would break into Hotch’s house to drink a cup of coffee, eat a sandwich, read books and then sleep in his library.
 This young man had to be Reed, in his human form.
 His face was beautiful.
 Reed’s human form was pretty damn nice looking.
-He looked to be in his mid-twenties but that told Hotch nothing.
+He looked to be in his mid-twenties, but that told Hotch nothing.
 The dragon could be in his thousands and Hotch would never know, the age of his human form was no indication of anything.
 Hotch knew how old he looked and how old he really was.

 Everything he thought about his dragon was confirmed in those seconds, he never thought this was going to be how he found out.
-Hotch wanted to move up to and shake Reed awake but he didn’t.
-Instead he crept out of the room, going back to the front door.
+Hotch wanted to move up to and shake Reed awake, but he didn’t.
+Instead, he crept out of the room, going back to the front door.
 He opened the door and shut it again, letting the sound echo.
-It was several minutes later and Reed was flying from the library, landing on the roost just a few feet from the door.
+It was several minutes later, and Reed was flying from the library, landing on the roost just a few feet from the door.
 Hotch had installed several around the house for him to land on after he’d taken to the ones Garcia had installed around Quantico for him.

-“Hello you.
+“Hello, you.
 Were you sleeping in the library again?”
 Hotch stepped away from the door, grabbing his bags.

 “No,” Reed answered, his tone telling Hotch that he was lying and wasn’t trying to hide it.
-It was a new way of teasing for the dragon and it was all thanks to Morgan.
+It was a new way of teasing for the dragon, and it was all thanks to Morgan.
 He’d have to remember to thank the younger agent.
 He was sure to find something disgusting to give him to do on the next case.
 Sarcasm in a dragon just wasn’t right.

 As soon as Hotch passed under him, Reed jumped down to land on his shoulder, curling around his neck.
 Reed was up to twenty pounds but didn’t feel that heavy when he landed.
 He was good at it.
 The light in the library was shut off.
 Hotch stayed away, figuring that once he was down for the night, Reed would slip in and take care of the sandwich plate and mug.
 Hotch would keep an eye out for both in the morning.

 “Ready to go to bed?”
-Hotch asked as he slipped inside his bedroom.
+Hotch asked as he slipped into his bedroom.
 Reed usually slept on Hotch’s pillow.
 Hotch wasn’t sure what he thought about that now that his suspicions were confirmed.
 For five months Reed had been staying in the house.
 That he felt comfortable enough to slip into his human form while Hotch was away, spoke a lot.
 There was every chance that someone would see him.
 Hotch would let him keep the secrets for now.
 He’d give him the time to reveal himself on his own.
 He was too tired to do anything else.
-He’d worry about the fact that he was sleeping in the same bed as man who looked twenty five at a later time.
+He’d worry about the fact that he was sleeping in the same bed as a man who looked twenty-five at a later time.

 Two Weeks Later

 Hotch walked into the BAU mentally tired from his trip to Boston but physically amped up.
 Reed was hopefully sleeping at home whether in his bed or the library; he didn’t care as long as he was home.
 The dragon hadn’t been happy when Hotch hadn’t let him go to Boston with him.
 He had thought he was going to get a deathbed promise from Shaunessy to catch the killer known as the Boston Reaper.
 There was no reason to have the dragon go with him.
-Instead he had driven the dragon home and then left for Beantown.
+Instead, he had driven the dragon home and then left for Beantown.

 “Wasn’t expecting you back tonight,” Rossi said as he wandered out of his office.
-Hotch could see the laptop open on the desk so it was a writing night and not a casework night.
+Hotch could see the laptop open on the desk, so it was a writing night and not a casework night.
 That was a good thing.

 “Just need to go over a few things.”
 Hotch needed Garcia to try and find the personal ad.
 He’d already texted her what he needed.
 This case had always bugged him.
 Pulling out a case file tucked in the back of the drawer, he started to read.
 He only stopped when Garcia brought him what he asked of her.
 He sent Garcia home, giving her a chance to get some sleep.
-If what he thought was going to happen, happened, the team would need all the sleep they could before they headed to Boston.
+If what Hotch thought was going to happen, happened, the team would need all the sleep they could before they headed to Boston.
 He wasn’t going to go home because that meant talking to Reed and he didn’t want the dragon anywhere near this case.
-There was something coming and he didn’t want the dragon hurt.
+There was something coming, and he didn’t want the dragon hurt.

 Go bag dropped inside the conference room they were using, Hotch turned to files that were on the table.
 JJ had worked hard on getting them everything they needed.
 He needed to speak to someone in charge of the Federal Building to get the team what they needed.
 As he left, the rest of the team filed in, dropping their bags near his.
-He found the IT person and made sure that Garcia would have a good connection to them.
+He found the IT person and made sure that Garcia would have a real connection to them.

 When he walked back into the room, he stopped dead at the sight of Reed in the middle of the table looking at a file with Rossi, Reed only turned and glared at him before looking back at the file.
 He really didn’t need this.

 “Don’t even start, Hotch,” Morgan said as he looked up from his file.
-Morgan pointed to his left and he looked.
+Morgan pointed to his left, and he looked.
 His go bag was open.
 Reed had stolen away in his go bag.
 How had he done that?
 There had been no additional weight in it.
 Not with Reed’s size.
 Was he that out of it?
 Or was Reed getting better at using his magic?

 “Garcia’s hidey holes are perfect.
 You didn’t even know I was in the room.
 I knew that the phone call was something that set you on edge.”
-Reed’s tone was light but Hotch could read into it.
+Reed’s tone was light, but Hotch could read into it.
 He didn’t care for being left behind especially with something that had Hotch so upset over a phone call that he got on the next flight to Boston.
 He knew that he was dedicated to his job at the BAU and as Judge.
 It was the main reason that Haley had left him after being married only a few years.
 Reed was seemingly just as dedicated to staying with Hotch.

 “Hotch?”
 JJ asked.
 Everyone in the room was picking up on his fear.

 “What was never released to the media and never published in books,” Hotch opened the file that he’d kept from the case long ago.
-He had no clue what happened to the other copies, if Shaunessy kept them.
+He had no clue what happened to the other copies if Shaunessy kept them.
 He threw down three pictures onto the table in front of where Reed was.
-He’d apologize later for how he was acting but the thought of the Reaper getting his hands on Reed had Hotch seeing red.
+He’d apologize later for how he was acting, but the thought of the Reaper getting his hands on Reed had Hotch seeing red.
 “The Boston Reaper killed three familiars before he stopped.
 Slaughtered them.
-The Reaper is not a magic user but he’s well versed in hiding from magic.
+The Reaper is not a magic user, but he’s well versed in hiding from magic.
 I figured that out after I looked at the dead familiar.
 I wasted every bit of energy I had the first time around trying to find him.
 He’s good.”

-Hotch locked his eyes on Reed, and watched as the dragon looked at the crime scene photos.
+Hotch locked his eyes on Reed and watched as the dragon looked at the crime scene photos.
 He looked up at Garcia next.

 “I want to see all the photos of every crime scene.”

 “Reed?”
 Hotch stepped closer to his dragon.
 Garcia started typing away on her computer while Hotch and the rest of the team opened every single file, scattering the photos all around the table.
 Removing objects that got in the way.
-When it became apparent there were too many Reed jumped and grabbed the light hanging from the ceiling with his back legs.
-The entire team watched as he looked over every single photo.
+When it became apparent, there were too many Reed jumped and grabbed the light hanging from the ceiling with his back legs.
+The entire team watched as he looked at every single photo.

 “Yes.
-The Reaper miscalculated and help got to him before he died.”
+The Reaper miscalculated, and help got to him before he died.”